schulle4u/yellow-extensions-schulle4u/podcast/README.md

 `Mediafile` = URL to the podcast media file
 `Duration` = the duration of the episode in the format HH:MM:SS

+## Acknowledgements

+This extension is based on the original [feed extension](https://github.com/annaesvensson/yellow-feed) by Anna Svensson.
+Thanks for your work!

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/podcast.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-Based on the original [feed extension](https://github.com/annaesvensson/yellow-feed).

 ## Developer